AlexJurecki/Cloud-Computing---Brain-Tumour-Classification/README.md

 •	Upload the dataset into your container.

 •	Create a new notebook, attach it to the cluster, and you’re set.

+The notebooks I wrote were exported to jupiter .ipynb file and can be found above.